Up to 60% off sofas & mattresses — limited‑time deals.

 • Strict side sleepers who need deeper shoulder sink

-• Anyone sensitive to firm surfaces on bony hips
+• People sensitive to very firm surfaces

 Pros & Cons